 “Apples to Apples” Bid Comparison

-When you have complete set of structural engineering plans, your contractor is more likely to be able to give you a lump sum price for your project.
-This can be advantageous if you are on a very set budget and also puts the risk back onto the contractor for overages.
+Another reason it is often advised to get a structural engineer to be a part of the construction of your new home is that it helps to more accurately determine the cost of construction.
+It is always wise to get at least three quotes for building your home.
+If you have a set of structural engineering plans, your contractors will be bidding “apples to apples”, and you are less likely to have someone under bid and then come back to you for additional cost later.
+When you have a complete set of structural engineering plans, your contractor is more likely to be able to give you a lump sum price for your project.
+This can be advantageous if you are on a very set budget and allows you to put the risk back onto the contractor for overages.

 The structural engineering cost for a full set of plans is approximately 1-2% of the total project cost.
 In the grand scheme of things, this is minimal to ensure that your home is built to last.